-- (a) the financial capacity to meet the commitments of the subgrant, the requirements of the BEAD Program; - (b) the managerial capacity to meet the commitments under the subgrant, the requirements of the Program and such other requirements; and - (c) the technical capacity to provide the services promised in the subgrant in the manner contemplated by the subgrant award.
+- (a) the financial capacity to meet the commitments of the subgrant, the requirements of the BEAD Program; - (b) the managerial capacity to meet the commitments under the subgrant, the requirements of the Program and such other requirements; and

+(c) the technical capacity to provide the services promised in the subgrant in the manner contemplated by the subgrant award.

-24. The NTIA requires a BEAD applicant to submit a Letter of Credit for at least 25 percent of the proposed project's cost.
+24. The NTIA requires a BEAD applicant to submit a Letter of Credit for at least 25 percent of the proposed project's cost, subject to waivers described in the NTIA's Waiver Guidance.

-25. The NTIA's NOFO requires applicants to submit, with the applications, a certification from a professional engineer that the engineer has reviewed the applicant's network design, diagrams, project costs, build-out timelines and milestones for project implementation, and a capital investment schedule, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the project.
+25. The NTIA's NOFO requires applicants to submit, with the applications, a certification from a professional engineer that the engineer has reviewed the applicant's network design, diagrams, project costs, build-out timelines and milestones for project implementation, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the project.